gentee/eonza-docs/en/docs/variables-and-values.md

 The scope of the variable is limited by the script where it was defined.
 This is so that the scripts cannot influence each other.
 For example, you assigned the variable *name* the value *John* and called another script.
 This script also creates a variable with the same name *name* and value *Alex* for its purposes.
 If you do not limit the scope of the variables, in this case the value of your variable will change to *Alex*, which you would not want at all.

+It should be noted that the new scope is created when executing scripts in the [Script](editor-script.html) tab, but all code that is defined in the [Source code](editor-source-code.html) tab works with the scope of the parent script.
+Therefore, it is not recommended to assign values to variables there.

 ## Getting the values

 To substitute a variable value in any field, just enclose the variable name between characters **#**.
 For example,